fetchai/agents-aea/docs/protocol.md

-<a href="../api/protocols/base#protocol-objects">`Protocols`</a> define the structure of agent-to-agent and component-to-component interactions.
-Interactions in the AEA world are in the form of communication.
-This is influenced by established practices in the field of multi-agent systems and the prominent speech-act theory which suggests that a communicative expression is not only about transferring information from the speaker to the hearer, but that there may be meanings and commitments beyond the statement's appearance.
-Therefore, speech may more suited be considered as action.
-For example, "I hereby appoint you as chairman" is not just a sequence of words, but an action done by the speaker with wide-ranging consequences for the hearer and any other audience to that sentence.
+<a href="../api/protocols/base#protocol-objects">`Protocols`</a> define the structure of agent-to-agent and component-to-component interactions, which in the AEA world, are in the form of communication.
+To learn more about interactions and interaction protocols, see <a href="../interaction-protocol">here</a>.

-Technically, protocols in the AEA world provide definitions for:
+Protocols in the AEA world provide definitions for:

 * `messages` defining the structure and syntax of messages;